 According to DPW Director Dennis Roy, this is the first time in his 30-year career that he can recall the town having a surplus in its snow removal budget.

 While the winter snow was missed in many quarters (and not so much in others), the unseasonably warm weather couldn't have been better timed from the perspective of town taxpayers.
-That's because last year's unusually snowy winter forced the town by mid-February to spend about $500,000 on snow removal - a dramatic increase over the $120,000 the town has budgeted for the entire winter each of the past several years.
+That's because last year's unusually snowy winter forced the town by mid-February - a dramatic increase over the $120,000 the town has budgeted for the entire winter each of the past several years.